-The deadline for applications is 17 July 2023 at 3:00 pm.
+The deadline for the submission of applications and supporting documents is 05 June 2025 at 3:00 pm.
 No applications will be accepted after the deadline.
-Note the information required is very detailed this is necessary so that we can competitively assess your application against other applications and the impact criteria of the Fund.
-So, if you intend to submit an application, we recommend you start early.
+Note that the information required is very detailed; this is necessary so that we can competitively assess your application against other applications and the impact criteria of the Fund.
+So, if you intend to submit an application, we recommend you start early and upload all the required documents.